Matin-Mansouri/AppliedAI/README.md

       - Optimizer: ADAM
       - With batch normalization

+  ***How the model was trained and validated:***
+  In our initial attempt to create a CNN model, we designed a structure comprising four convolutional layers.
+Each layer was followed by batch normalization and max pooling.
+Fully Connected Layers (FC layers): After the convolutional and pooling layers, the model utilized fully connected layers to transform the learned feature space into output classes.
+In the FC1 layer, the flattened vector was converted into 512 neurons to capture a dense representation of the high-dimensional input space.
+Then, in FC2, the number of neurons was reduced to 128 to create a more distinct representation of the learned features.
+Finally, FC3 mapped the 128 neurons to the 5 output classes corresponding to the venue categories.
+These fully connected layers involved ReLU activations.
+  In addition, we employed data augmentation techniques such as random horizontal flips, rotations, and color adjustments on the training data to enhance the model's ability to generalize.
+  After extensive experimentation with various architectures and hyperparameters, our final CNN model achieved the best validation results.
+This optimized model includes six convolutional layers for detailed feature extraction, a dropout rate of 0.2 to prevent overfitting, and a batch size of 64 for stable and efficient training.
+The fully connected (FC) section included four hidden layers, allowing the model to process the high-level 16384 features extracted by the convolutional layers.
+This configuration led to a balanced and robust model, which performed well on both the validation and test datasets.
+On the test data, the model achieved an accuracy of 70.00%, reflecting its generalization capabilities and effectiveness in handling the venue classification tasks.

 - Result: Performance metrics including accuracy, precision, recall, F1 score, and confusion matrix are evaluated for training and validation sets.
 The accuracy for test data for the Decision Tree classifier and semi-supervised Decision Tree classifier is 0.31 and 0.33, respectively.